Job vacancy

 We can only interview a small number of candidates.
 Even if you have all the essential qualities, you may not be shortlisted for interview.

-- Commitment to the aims and values of the Centre (see About the Resource Centre).
+- Commitment to the aims and values of the Centre.

-- Commitment to working as part of a team and sharing equal responsibility with other workers for the day-to-day running of the Centre.
+- Commitment to working as part of a collective and sharing equal responsibility with other workers for the day-to-day running of the Centre.

 There is no word limit for this question.
 Write as much as you feel necessary to make the points you would like to make.